GSA/touchpoints/docs/USE_CASES.md

 * Public User clicks a tab to see a Touchpoint
   * or Public User clicks a button to see a Touchpoint
   * or Public User *somehow triggers* an event to see a Touchpoint
-* Public User can submit a Touchpoint
+* Public User creates a Submission via a Touchpoint Form
-* Webmaster can see a Submission

 ### Modifying if/how a Touchpoint displays